Langholm Distillery

 Langholm Distillery was established in 1765, making it one of Scotland’s oldest whisky distilleries.

-Located just south of the town by the River Esk, it became a paper mill in 1795 to 1818 but then reverted to being a distillery, producing up to 46,000 gallons per year.
+Located just south of the town by the River Esk, it became a paper mill from 1795 to 1818 due to barley shortages but then reverted to being a distillery, producing up to 46,000 gallons of whisky per year.

 Colourised photo of Langholm Distillery

-It made a single malt with a smooth texture, partly attributed to its water source from the nearby Whita Well, which was at one point the focus of a pitched battle over a dispute about water rights between the distillery and the town.
+It made a single malt with a smooth texture, partly attributed to its water source from the nearby Whita Well, which was the scene of a near-riot in 1852 over a dispute between the distillery and the town about water rights.

 Whita Well